kbeckmann/game-and-watch-retro-go/README.md

 Save states can then be programmed to the device using a newer elf file with new code and roms.
 To do this, run `./program_saves.sh build/gw_retro_go.elf` - this time with the _new_ elf file that matches what's running on the device.
 Save this elf file for backup later on.

 `program_saves.sh` will upload all save state files that you have backed up that are also included in the elf file.
 E.g Let's say you back up saves for rom A, B and C. Later on, you add a new rom D but remove A, then build and flash.
 When running the script, the save states for B and C will be programmed and nothing else.

+## Upgrading the flash

+The Nintendo® Game & Watch™ comes with a 1MB external flash.
+This can be upgraded.

+The flash operates at 1.8V so make sure the one you change to also matches this.

+The recommended flash to upgrade to is MX25U12835FM2I-10G.
+It's 16MB, the commands are compatible with the stock firmware and it's also the largest flash that comes in the same package as the original.

 ## Contact, discussion